SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - Pinkie, darling, if your mane were any more unkempt, a bird would start building a nest in it.
 Oh wait, I think I see one now.
 Fluttershy, what is it saying?
 (Have a bird planted for the joke?)
 - I heard that her mane and tail taste like cotton candy, while I have never been brazen enough to try, it at least explains where Gummy gets his nutrition.
 I don't think I've ever seen her feed him.
 - After making the dresses for the Gala, I'm surprised I haven't had to do any repairs.
 I would've thought Pinkie would try to eat the fake candy stitched into her dress at least twice by now.
 - You ever slept in the same bed as Pinkie, I did once.
 She started moving around a bunch, here I thought she was trying to cuddle.
-Turns out it was a Pinkie Sense and the thing falling was her!
-She jumped and landed on me with a giant hug.
+Turns out it was a Pinkie Sense and a book fell on my head.
 -

 ### Rainbow: